 High School & Collegiate Choral Festival

 This event, formerly known as Choral Spectrum, takes place on the last Saturday in October, under the direction of the Choral faculty, Lindsay Pope and Stephen Paparo.
 Top singers, selected by their teachers, participate in workshops and rehearsals, culminating in a concert in the Fine Arts Center Concert Hall.
 High School teachers attend professional development activities, workshops and reading sessions led by UMass Amherst choral faculty.
 The festival attracts students from CT, MA, NH, ME and VT; UMass Amherst choral ensembles also participate.
 Campus ensembles often include the Chamber Choir, Chorale, Madrigal Ensemble, Vocal Jazz Ensemble, Women's Choir and Men's Choir.

 CLARIconNEcT!
 Clarinet Day

 A new tradition in 2020, created and hosted by clarinet professor Romie de Guise-Langlois, featuring performances and masterclasses by faculty & guest artists, plus Clarinet Choir and chamber music for participants.
 The first annual CLARIconNEcT! featured guest artist Jose Franch-Ballester and UMass Professor Emeritus Michael Sussman.
-This year: Sunday, February 13, 2022.
+Last year: Sunday, February 13, 2022.

 Summer Wind Conducting Institute

 Led by Director of Wind Studies Matthew Westgate, this 4-day summer workshop is focused on helping musicians become better conductors, teachers, and listeners.
 Activities include conducting the UMass Summer Wind Ensemble and clinics/sessions that directly relate to participants as conductors, teachers, and artists: literature selection, score study, rehearsal strategies, creativity, conducting technique, and leadership skills.
 Cancelled in 2020 and 2021 due to the pandemic.